 If you didn’t get it from the App Store, launch the app, click its name in the menu bar, and choose Check for Updates.

-3. Run maintenance tasks on your Mac
+3. Run some maintenance

-Maintaining your Mac regularly is important if you want to keep it running smoothly and as fast as possible.
+Maintaining your Mac is important if you want to keep it running smoothly and as fast as possible.
 It can also help fix problems like macOS Sonoma freezing.
 What do we mean by maintenance tasks?
 Here are just a few:

-• Reindexing Spotlight
+- Reindexing Spotlight

-• Repairing disk permissions
+- Repairing disk permissions

-2. Go to Maintenance from the sidebar.
+- Go to Performance from the sidebar.

 4. Close browser tabs